rept0id/compbolt/README.md

 sell(10000, 1) # Correct, we sold 1 stock for 10000 bucks
 ```

-Before we go to a tinytypes example in Python, we need to mention that Python, in contrast to C++, does something to help to enforce clarity - but there is still potential into using tinytypes.
+Before we go to a tinytypes example in Python, we need to mention that Python, in contrast to C++, does something to help to enforce clarity - but hold on after this, because there is still good potential into using tinytypes.

-What Python does apart from tinytypes to address the issue, is that it allows for a function to enforce calling it with each parameters name.
-This happens if you put a '*' as first parameter.
+What Python does to address the exact issue, without tinytypes, is that it allows for a function to enforce calling it only with the names provided for each parameter.
+For example :
 ```python
 def sell(*, price, quantity):
   # ...